 “Provide people with a glimpse of good living and of the living God.
 Carry the light-giving Message into the night.”

-I write to celebrate the way faith, family and food mingle to minister to our souls.
+And so, Rachel Maier Writes celebrates the way faith, family and food mingle to minister to our souls.
 I write because as a food allergy family, we choose joy and you can too.
 I write because God is always talking to me through food, and we all need to be fed a little hope, don’t we?
 I write because in our home, the kitchen is much, much more than just the place where I cook dinner.

 Since you are here (and I’m so glad that you are), I imagine the same could be said of your kitchen.